hifishch/unifi-pi/cooking-recipe.md

 apt-get install ca-certificates curl -y curl -sO https://get.glennr.nl/unifi/install/install_latest/unifi-latest.sh && bash unifi-latest.sh
 ```
-This JSON snippet is used to add the menu-Options to Webmin
+This JSON snippet is used to add the menu-options to Webmin
 ```
 {
  "extra" : [